compsci-suny-newpaltz/TR-TA-CompSci-Handbook/3 Tasks and Responsibilities/Mailroom.md

 # Mailroom

-The department mailroom is located in **SH 253**.
-Each TR/TA is assigned a mailbox and should check it regularly.
+The department mailroom is located in **SH 251**.
+Each TR is assigned a mailbox and should check it regularly.
 The mailroom is also equipped with a copier and a small fridge.
 This space is for faculty and staff only.
 Students should never have access.

 ---
 ## Mailbox Use